Open-Community-Building/community.hooks/meetups-at-dezernat16.md

 2025-01-26: Organisation moves on with a few highly motivated organisers

+2025-01-27: We move the Meetups to Dezernat 16

+2025-01-27: Added information on the D16 Newsletter.
+Help with translation is welcome

 Current Status: Looking for participants and a way to sustain the shared organisation.
 We use this document here to work on this.